Battle of Eylau: Aftermath

 After 14 hours of continuous battle, the only result was an enormous loss of life.
 Authors differ greatly in their assessments of the relative losses: estimates of Russian casualties range from about 15,000 to 20,000 killed or wounded and 3,000 men, 23 cannon and 16 colors captured.
 Count von Bennigsen estimated his losses at up to 9,000 dead and 7,000 wounded.
 The French lost somewhere between 10,000 and 15,000.
 Connelly suggests probably over 15,000.
 Franceschi gives 14,000 and Adams, Petre and Dwyer give 25,000–30,000 with five eagles lost.
 David G. Chandler suggested as many as 25,000 French casualties but concedes that it is impossible to be certain.
 According to estimates of the German historian Horst Schulz, the French lost 4,893 men killed, 23,598 wounded and 1,152 missing in action, for a total of 29,643.

-The French had gained possession of the battlefield, nothing but a vast expanse of bloodstained snow and frozen corpses, but they had suffered enormous losses and failed to destroy the Russian army.
+The French had gained possession of the battlefield, which was nothing but a vast expanse of bloodstained snow and frozen corpses, but they had suffered enormous losses and failed to destroy the Russian army.
 Riding over the fields of Eylau the following morning, Marshal Ney observed, Quel massacre!
 Et sans résultat! ("What a massacre!
-And without result").
+And without result!").

-The Battle of Eylau was a major contrast to the decisive victories that characterized Napoleon's earlier campaigns.
+The Battle of Eylau was a major contrast to the decisive victories that characterized Napoleon's earlier campaigns, and would be a sign of the brutal slugfest for battles that were to come.
 By halting the French advance and leaving the two sides exhausted but evenly matched, it served only to prolong the war.
 After the battle, Napoleon sent General Bertrand to the King of Prussia to offer a separate peace, which would see French forces withdraw from Prussia and her borders completely restored.
 Prussia, wishing to continue its alliance with Russia, quickly rejected that offer.
 Hostilities continued until the decisive French victory at the Battle of Friedland in June 1807 forced Tsar Alexander I to the negotiating table.
 After a personal meeting between the two emperors, both sides signed the peace Treaties of Tilsit.
 They were much harsher on Prussia than the earlier peace offer and resulted in the loss of almost half of its territory.

 The surgeon-in-chief of Napoleon's Grand Army, Baron Dominique-Jean Larrey, served the wounded with the flesh of young horses as soup and bœuf à la mode.
 The good results encouraged him to promote the consumption of horse meat in France.
 Larrey is quoted in French by Béraud.